Neuroimmunology

 The key to diagnosis is exclusion of other disorders that could present with similar symptoms.
 Lower urinary tract dysfunction may be an early manifestation of some rare conditions (multiple system atrophy, tethered cord syndrome, conus/cauda equina tumor), whereas multiple sclerosis and Parkinson disease rarely starts with lower urinary tract dysfunction alone.

-In neurologic diseases, the mainstay of diagnosis of urinary dysfunction is medical history, physical examination, and urine analysis (Gormley et al 2014).
-Some clinicians may also use information from bladder diaries and validated symptom questionnaires as a tool for assessing the severity of lower urinary tract dysfunction.
-The Overactive Bladder Symptom Score (OABSS) was developed for this purpose, and the sum score of 4 symptoms (daytime frequency, nighttime frequency, urgency, and urgency incontinence) may be used in clinical practice to assess overactive bladder (OAB).
-OABSS may be also be used as a useful tool to evaluate overactive bladder symptom severity after medical treatment (33).
+In neurologic diseases, the mainstay of diagnosis of urinary dysfunction is medical history, physical examination, and urine analysis (13).
+Some clinicians may also use information from bladder diaries and validated symptom questionnaires as a tool for assessing the severity of neurogenic lower urinary tract dysfunction.
+Examples of such questionnaires are the Qualiveen Short Form (SF-Qualiveen) for bladder dysfunction (70), the Neurogenic Bowel Dysfunction score (NBD) in bowel dysfunction (89), and the Multiple Sclerosis Intimacy and Sexuality Questionnaire (MSISQ-15) in sexual dysfunction (55).
+These questionnaires may also be used as tools to evaluate bladder, bowel, and sexual dysfunction after treatment.

 For a neurologic patient, if a peripheral lesion is suspected, examination should include clinical examination of the anogenital region (assessment of anal sphincter, tone and activation, eliciting the bulbocavernosus and anal reflex, touch and pinprick sensation).
 A concentric needle EMG of the anal sphincter and bulbocavernosus reflex testing may be performed.
 The bulbocavernosus reflex (BCR) tests the afferent and efferent signals of the pudendal nerve as well as the sacral cord.
 The bulbocavernosus reflex tests may be used to differentiate between multiple system atrophy with predominant parkinsonism and Parkinson disease patients.
 Patients with multiple system atrophy with predominant parkinsonism have longer latencies and lower amplitudes (34).

-In case of chronic neurogenic lower urinary tract dysfunction, urinary tract infections are common usually due to incomplete emptying of the bladder.
-This needs to be ruled out in the management of chronic lower urinary tract dysfunction.
+In case of chronic neurogenic lower urinary tract dysfunction, urinary tract infections are common usually due to incomplete emptying of the bladder or catheter-associated urinary tract infections (CAUTIs).
+Urological causes, like urinary retention or bladder stones, need to be ruled out in the management of chronic lower urinary tract dysfunction.
+Antibiotic treatment of asymptomatic bacteriuria is not recommended (13) and CAUTIs without alarm symptoms, like fever and delirium, might be treated with saline or water instillation (91).

 Pregnancy needs to be ruled out as a cause of urinary frequency in women of childbearing potential.
-In some patients, additional procedures such as a urine culture and/or post-void residual assessment may be performed.
+In some patients, additional procedures such as a urine culture or post-void residual assessment may be performed.
 In those with frequency or incontinence, a bladder scan may be done to rule out urinary retention.
-The average volume of post-void residuals in Parkinson disease was small, whereas multiple system atrophy may have post-void residuals greater than 100 ml.
+The average volume of post-void residuals in Parkinson disease was small, whereas multiple system atrophy may have elevated post-void residuals (usually > 100 ml).
 During follow up visits, an assessment of post-void residual urine using ultrasound by a specialized nurse is practical, cheap, and noninvasive.
 If it is unclear whether a patient has overflow or urge incontinence, referral to urology should be considered.
 More invasive procedures are reserved for the patient with refractory problems.

-Urodynamic testing is the standard practice in patients with spinal cord injury.
+Urodynamic testing is the standard practice in patients with neurogenic bladder, especially in spinal cord injury.
 Occasionally, appropriate imaging may be done.
+Early diagnosis and intervention are crucial to prevent upper urinary tract dysfunction or permanent damage, even when neurologic reflexes are normal (29).

-Management of patients with spinal cord injury is typically undertaken by dedicated neurourological/neurorehabilitation teams at specialized rehabilitation centers.
+Management of patients with spinal cord injury is typically undertaken by dedicated neuro-urological/neurorehabilitation teams at specialized rehabilitation centers.
 For patients with chronic neurologic disease who develop urinary symptoms for the first time, it is preferential for neurologists to start the first line of management before referring them to urology.
-Referral to urology (urogynecology) is reserved for complex patients, or if first-line treatment fails.
+However, referral to urology (urogynecology) should be considered if first-line treatment fails and in complex cases.

 First-line treatments.
-Behavioral modifications are the first line of therapy (09; 47).
-Monitoring fluid intake is an important step (Panicker and de Sèze et al 2010; 47).
+Behavioral modifications are the first line of therapy (10).
+Monitoring fluid intake is an important step (13).
 Patients should limit fluid intake 4 hours prior to going to bed while ensuring ample hydration during the daytime.
 The recommended fluid intake is 48 to 64 ounces of water (30 cc/kg body weight).
 Bladder retraining and scheduled toileting can be effective in managing symptoms.
 Patients are advised against “just in case” urination and instructed to urinate only when bladder is full.

 Bladder irritants such as caffeine, alcohol, carbonated beverages, spicy food, and artificial sweeteners should be taken in limited quantities.
 In addition, caffeine may adversely affect lower urinary tract dysfunction through its diuretic effect.
 Constipation may also predispose to lower urinary tract dysfunction.
 Patients should be counselled about smoking cessation and improvement of overall health by optimizing treatment of hypertension, diabetes, sleep apnea, and other chronic health conditions (47).